bachmeb/java-jprofiler/docs/common/jboss/eap/5.1/run.conf.md

 ##### Client periodic full collection frequency
 * *The Sun ONE Application Server uses RMI in the Administration module for monitoring.
 Garbage cannot be collected in RMI based distributed applications without occasional local collections, so RMI forces a periodic full collection.
 The frequency of these collections can be controlled with the property -sun.rmi.dgc.client.gcInterval.
 For example, - java -Dsun.rmi.dgc.client.gcInterval=3600000 specifies explicit collection once per hour instead of the default rate of once per minute.* ()
+* *By default, the RMI subsystem forces a full garbage collection once per minute.
+This means that all threads are paused and the entire heap is scanned.
+This takes a good while, especially under load.* (https://developer.jboss.org/blogs/acoliver/2006/03/21/if-you-dont-do-this-jboss-will-run-really-slowly?_sscc=t)
 ```
 JAVA_OPTS="$JAVA_OPTS -Dsun.rmi.dgc.client.gcInterval=3600000"
 ```